-To demonstrate the asymmetrical effects caused by low- and high-velocity anomalies (N&D2000), Fig. C2 shows the predicted group traveltimes for 100 s wave affected by both negative and positive scatterer.
-We see that while a low-velocity anomaly produces broad stripes of apparently low group velocities and narrow stripes of apparently high group velocities, in case of the high-velocity anomaly, this pattern is "flipped" - the high apparent group velocities show broader stripes.
+To demonstrate the asymmetrical effects caused by low- and high-velocity anomalies (N&D2000), Figure C2 shows the predicted group traveltimes for 100-s wave affected by both negative and positive scatterers.
+We see that while a low-velocity anomaly produces broad stripes of apparently low group velocities and narrow stripes of apparently high group velocities, in the case of the high-velocity anomaly, this pattern is "flipped"-the high apparent group velocities show broader stripes.
 The comparison with the observation supports the initial assumption of our study that the particular observed pattern is caused by a low-velocity scatterer.
-The dimension and strength of the anomaly used for the synthetic prediction in Fig. C2 was taken from our inversion.
-Note that the initial time delay of ± 47 s used to model the effect at 100 s wave group velocity corresponds to the delay obtained for period of 80 s when inverting the arrival-angles based on the phase velocity measurement.
-It corresponds to the group velocities being sensitive to shallower depths then phase velocities at the same period, in other words, the same depth affecting phase velocity at 80 s period roughly corresponds to the depth affecting the group velocity at 100 s period.
-We used this initial time delay to qualitatively match the group traveltime observation shown in the left panel of Fig. C2.
-As the resulted initial time delay strongly varies with period, using the time delay $\tau{max} = 70$ s, as obtained for the phase velocity at 100 s, would yield a pattern of group traveltimes shifted laterally in space with respect to observation.
+The dimension and strength of the anomaly used for the synthetic prediction in Figure C2 were taken from our inversion.
+Note that the initial time delay of ± 47 s used to model the effect at 100-s wavegroup velocity corresponds to the delay obtained for a period of 80 s when inverting the arrival angles based on the phase velocity measurement.
+It corresponds to the group velocities being sensitive to shallower depths then phase velocities at the same period; in other words, the same depth affecting phase velocity at the 80-s period roughly corresponds to the depth affecting the group velocity at the 100-s period.
+We used this initial time delay to qualitatively match the group traveltime observation shown in the left panel of Figure C2.
+As the resulted initial time delay strongly varies with period, using the time delay $\tau{\rm max} = 66$ s, as obtained for the phase velocity at 100 s, would yield a pattern of group traveltimes shifted laterally in space with respect to observation.
 Looking at the group velocities thus additionally supports the conclusion that the change of the initial time delay is caused by the anomaly strength varying with depth.

-Appendix D - The Yellowstone plume
+Appendix D: The Yellowstone Plume